JakeJR0/Silverchip-Home-Booking-System/README.md

 Bookings over the weekend can't be made if the booking start date is within 2 weeks of booking, as requested by the brief.

+## Viewing Bookings
+The view bookings system is accessible to both the admin and guest user accounts.
+All the details of the booking, including the price are displayed in this section.
+The information is displayed in 'Label' and can not be edited.

+## Manage Bookings
+The same idea as the view booking system however with the one major difference of each detail except the price, which is automatically updated by the system when a change is made, can be altered by the user.
+The same data validation as the make a booking system applies to the changes made to the bookings.

+## Manage Accounts
+Accounts split into two lists, the 'Admin Accounts' list and the 'Guest Accounts' list.
+The admin with access to this page can: create new accounts, delete existing ones and create new passwords for existings accounts.

+## Account types
+There are 2 account types: Guest and Admin.
+Admins have access to the Admin Panel, which allows the user to manage bookings and accounts.
+Guests can only view and create new bookings.
+The admin has the same permissions as the guest and can access the same thing however with the extra access mentioned above.

+## Permanent Admin Account
+Hard-coded into the code, an admin account exists even when deleted in the account page and whenthe database is deleted.
+Username: System
+Password: root
+This account exists to ensure the program can't lock every user out and it remains functional.

 ## Authors
 - [JakeJR0](https://github.com/JakeJR0)
 - [MitchStreet](https://github.com/MitchStreet)